 The Benchmark shows that most of the countries surveyed have not introduced cybersecurity requirements beyond NIS2, except for Belgium and Poland.
 The Benchmark also shows that:

-• Belgium, Germany, and Portugal provide references to international standards or other instruments to demonstrate compliance with NIS2 requirements; and
+• Belgium, Germany, and Portugal provide references to international standards or other instruments to demonstrate compliance with NIS2 requirements; andelgium, Germany, and Portugal provide references to international standards or other instruments to demonstrate compliance with NIS2 requirements; and

-• Portugal and Romania have introduced reporting requirements that go beyond those set out in NIS2.
+• Portugal and Romania have introduced reporting requirements that go beyond those set out in NIS2.ortugal and Romania have introduced reporting requirements that go beyond those set out in NIS2.

 Part 4: Enforcement